Friday, January 6, 2012

 That’s why students everywhere have to study math.
 We, however, are going to do it, Perkins Style.
 Each Friday we give third, fourth, and fifth graders one math problem from a previous MCAS test.
 Then we’ll give them another similar question using real data from the construction site.
 Our kids are learning to be elementary school students and real world workers at the same time!

-Now, the Perkins construction version:
+Now, here is the 3rd grade's Perkins version:

-The Perkins version:
+Finally, here's your Perkins version: